I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 6. RESTful Web Service

-One more thing I want to keep improving in 2020 is my knowledge about
+One more thing I want to keep improving my knowledge about

 writing REST API and implementing secure and scalable RESTful Web